-The geology of the Deseado Massif region has been described and discussed in numerous papers and reports published during the last fifteen years.
-The geology has been mapped at various scales by government agencies, most recently covered by a series of 1: 250,000 quadrangles published by the Instituto de Geología y Recursos Minerales and Servico Geológico Minero Argentino.
+The geology of the Deseado Massif has been described and discussed in numerous papers and reports published during the last fifteen years.
+The geology has been mapped at various scales by government agencies, most recently covered by a series of 1:250,000 quadrangles published by the Instituto de Geología y Recursos Minerales and Servico Geológico Minero Argentino.

-The Deseado Massif is dominated by a few major regional sequences comprised of felsic volcanic and volcaniclastic rocks deposited in middle- to late-Jurassic time.
-The rocks are broken by a series of regional fractures that probably represent reactivated basement fracture zones.
+The Deseado Massif is dominated by a few major regional lithologic sequences comprised of intrusive volcanic and volcaniclastic rocks emplaced and deposited during middle- to late-Jurassic time.
+The rocks are broken by a series of regional fractures that may represent reactivated pre-Mesozoic, "basement", fracture zones.
 Faults that were active during the period of intense Jurassic extension and volcanism trend mostly NNW-SSE and form a series of grabens, half-grabens and horst blocks which are tilted slightly to the east.
 Since Jurassic time, the rocks have been cut by normal faults of several different orientations, mainly NW-SE and ENE-WSW, but have undergone very little compression.
 As a result, they remain relatively undeformed and generally flat-lying to gently dipping, except locally where close to faults, volcanic domes or similar features.

 Exposures of rocks older than Jurassic are limited.
-The oldest pre-Jurassic "basement" rocks are small outcrops of metamorphic rocks thought to be late Precambrian to early Paleozoic in age (about 540 Ma).
+The oldest "basement" rocks are represented by small outcrops of metamorphic rocks thought to be late Precambrian to early Paleozoic in age (about 540 million years ago -Ma).
 These rocks have been assigned to the La Modesta Formation in the western part of the area and to the Complejo Río Deseado in the eastern part.
 They consist of schists, phyllites, quartzites, gneisses and amphibolites and plutonic intrusions.

 The Precambrian and older Paleozoic rocks are unconformably overlain by thick continental sedimentary sequences of late-Paleozoic to early-Mesozoic age, called La Golondrina Formation and El Tranquilo Group.
 La Golondrina Formation is Permian (299-251 Ma) and is up to 2,200m of arkosic to lithic sandstones, siltstones and conglomerates deposited in N-S to NW-SE rift basins along older reactivated basement structures.
-El Tranquilo Group is Triassic in age (251-200 Ma) and is up to 650m of rhythmically bedded arkosic sandstones and shales which grade upward into conglomerates and redbeds.
+El Tranquilo Group is Triassic in age (251-200 Ma) and consists of up to 650 meters of rhythmically-bedded arkosic sandstones and shales which grade upward into conglomerates and redbeds.

 The Triassic sequence is intruded and overlain by the first indications of igneous activity related to the crustal separation and extension initiated in early Jurassic: La Leona and the Roca Blanca Formations.
-La Leona Formation, early Jurassic in age (175-200 Ma), is composed of calc-alkaline granitic intrusive bodies sparsely scattered throughout the northeastern part of the Deseado Massif.
+La Leona Formation, early Jurassic in age (175 - 200 Ma), is composed of calc-alkaline granitic intrusive bodies sparsely scattered throughout the northeastern part of the Deseado Massif.
 The Roca Blanca Formation is also early Jurassic age, and consists of up to 900m of a coarsening-upward fluvial to lacustrine mudstone and sandstone sequence deposited in grabens or other rift basins, mainly in the south-central part of the Deseado Massif.
 The upper third of the sequence is distinctly richer in volcanic tuffs and other pyroclastic materials.